Bhavukkansal/EV-project/README.md

 # EV-project
-I analysis the sales of electric vehicle sales by state in India.
+I analysis the sales of electric vehicle by state in India.